Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Description

-When staring a server using the command `java -jar server.jar`, the system should ask for a port to use as well as a folder with website resources.
+When starting a server using the command `java -jar server.jar`, the system should ask for a port to use as well as a folder with website resources.

 ### Test steps